Glee docuseries to explore behind-the-scenes contoversies

 Melissa Benoist

-Supergirl actress Melissa Benoist, who played student Marley Rose in Glee’s fourth and fifth seasons, revealed in 2019 that she had been the victim of domestic violence.
+Supergirl actor Melissa Benoist, who played student Marley Rose in Glee’s fourth and fifth seasons, revealed in 2019 that she had been the victim of domestic violence.

 In a tearful Instagram video, Benoist said she had been in an abusive relationship, giving details about how the violence escalated over time.